Workers Compensation Fraud - No Small Matter for Businesses

 Reasons for hiring a private investigator to find out fraudulent worker compensation claims

-The Private investigator is a trained individual to handle such fraudulent workers compensation claims.
+The Private investigator is a trained individual to handle such fraudulent workers comp claims.
 He/she has required tools that help uncover the fraud and provide proof that is admissible in the court.
 The primary step in investigating the worker compensation claim is to detect any possibility of fraud.
 To uncover fraud in compensation claims it is necessary to act fast before the evidence is destroyed.

 What Techniques will Our Investigators Use to Uncover Workers Compensation Fraud?

 - Interviews and research - Our workers compensation fraud investigators may interview colleagues, friends, family, and other individuals to learn whether there is an issue of fraud and, if so, how great.

 - Background checks and records research - An investigation into workers comp fraud may include checking medical records, employment records, and other records.
 Our private investigators may also run background checks to see whether a worker has filed numerous compensation claims in the past or if the company has a history of mis-classifying employees.

 - Surveillance - Our investigators may use audio, video, and other types of surveillance to determine whether an individual worker is as injured as they claim.

 - Evidence gathering - Our workers compensation investigators can gather evidence if they uncover workers compensation insurance fraud.
 This can help employers and businesses prosecute fraud and cut off workers compensation claims that are not legitimate.

 Can Investigators Help Workers Not Receiving Adequate Workers Compensation?

 Yes, our investigators can also help workers who are not getting adequate insurance money from workers comp claims.
 If a business or an insurance company is not paying workers compensation to a genuinely injured worker, our private investigators can gather evidence about the company or insurance company in question.
 This can help an injured worker get the money they deserve.